The Ifill Dean Fund for Faculty Growth

 The funds support faculty from different departments, fields, disciplines, and perhaps colleges to explore and create new ideas for courses or undertake special projects that will promote pedagogical, creative, and scholarly growth among the Ifill faculty.
 Faculty Growth funds serve a distinct purpose from individual faculty professional development funds that support conference travel and dissemination of research and creative activity.

-Ifill Faculty Growth Funds complement funding from the office of Sponsored Programs and the offerings of the Center for Excellence in Teaching.
-The CET can also be a great resource for idea generation, proposal development, or partnership on specific projects.
+Ifill Faculty Growth Funds complement funding from the office of Sponsored Programs and the offerings of the Center for Faculty Excellence.
+The CFE can also be a great resource for idea generation, proposal development, or partnership on specific projects.

 Each year the Faculty Growth funds will have a theme and the inaugural focus is Interdisciplinary Partnerships.
 Applications must come from two or more faculty from different departments (including other Colleges).
 As we launch a redesigned institution, the funds will fuel new possibilities between colleagues, and perhaps rekindle old ones, as we equip ourselves, like our students, for lives of passion and purpose.